MobileTeleSystems/onetl/mddocs/docs/en/concepts.md

 where **spark** is the current SparkSession.
 `onETL` uses `Spark` and specific Java connectors under the hood to work with databases.

-For a description of other parameters, see the documentation for the [available DBConnections](../connection/file_df_connection/).
+For a description of other parameters, see the documentation for the [available DBConnections][db-connections].

 ### FileConnection